dd9jn/rfc4880bis/crypto-refresh.md

 The versions of the preceding ESK packets within an Encrypted Message MUST align with the version of the payload SEIPD packet, as described in this section.

 v3 PKESK and v4 SKESK packets both contain in their cleartext the symmetric cipher algorithm identifier in addition to the session key for the subsequent SEIPD packet.
-Since a v1 SEIPD does not contain a symmetric algorithm identifier, so all ESK packets preceding a v1 SEIPD payload MUST be either v3 PKESK or v4 SKESK.
+Since a v1 SEIPD does not contain a symmetric algorithm identifier, all ESK packets preceding a v1 SEIPD payload MUST be either v3 PKESK or v4 SKESK.

 On the other hand, the cleartext of the v5 ESK packets (either PKESK or SKESK) do not contain a symmetric cipher algorithm identifier, so they cannot be used in combination with a v1 SEIPD payload.
 The payload following any v5 PKESK or v5 SKESK packet MUST be a v2 SEIPD.